Tommy Elphick: Brighton & Hove Albion

-AFC Bournemouth
+Bournemouth

 On 10 August 2012, it was announced he would be joining Bournemouth, signing a three–year contract.
 The move was reported to be for a six-figure fee.
 Upon joining the club, Elphick was given a number 13 shirt ahead of a new season.

 Elphick made his Bournemouth debut, in the opening game of the season, where he played 90 minutes and making his first start, in a 1–1 draw against Portsmouth.
 After being dropped for one match, Elphick then scored two goals in two matches between 25 August 2012 and 1 September 2012 against Preston North End and Sheffield United.
 Having made an impact, Elphick established himself in the starting eleven in the first team by forming a central defensive partnership with Miles Addison and then Steve Cook.
 Following Addison's injury, Elphick was appointed captain for the whole season and captained in handful of league appearances until in a match against MK Dons on 2 February 2013, Elphick was involved in a lunge with Ryan Lowe that saw both players off the pitch, with Elphick substituted and Lowe being sent–off; and Bournemouth went on to win 3–0.
 After the match, it was announced that Elphick was sidelined between two and three weeks after it was initially feared that the injury would be even worse, which subsequently delayed his return for four weeks.
 Despite stating he's willing to sit out of the squad in hopes of helping the club reach promotion to the Championship next season after spending two matches as unused substitute, Elphick made his return to the first team on 29 March 2013, in a 1–0 win over Colchester United.
 As the 2012–13 season progressed towards the end of the season, Elphick regained his first team place and helped the club reach promotion to the Championship next season.
 As a result of making an impact in his first season at Bournemouth, Elphick made thirty–nine appearances and scoring two times in all competition and in addition, he won five awards, including the Daily Echo 2012–13 player of the season award.

 In the 2013–14 season, Elphick found himself in a competition with Cook and Elliott Ward, as well as, Manager Eddie Howe's squad rotation.
 By November, Elphick's appearance was restricted to five starts and four substitute, playing nine times and following Ward's injury, he made his all the way up to the starting line–up.
 Elphick then scored his first goal of the season in the third round of the FA Cup, in a 4–1 win over Burton Albion and scored again three months on 5 April 2014, in a 2–1 win over QPR.
 Elphick went on to finish the 2013–14 season, making forty–two appearances and scoring two times in all competition.